do-jonathan4/lfz-m1/exercises/css-cascade-4/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is specificity?
-- How is specificity calculated?
-- Why might CSS include this feature?
-- What is the order of selector strengths for CSS specificity (commonly referred to as the Specificity Hierarchy)?
-- What is the CSS Cascade?